pinobatch/pently/docs/pentlyas.md

 instrument specified in the last change.

-To set the **arpeggio** for a single note in a pitched pattern, add `:` followed by the chord name or intervals of the arpeggio.
+To set the **arpeggio** for a single note in a pitched pattern, add `:` after the note's pitch and duration followed by the chord name or intervals of the arpeggio.
-For example, `eis'2.:47` makes a dotted half note E flat major chord, and `c:m` makes its relative minor, a C minor chord.
+For example, `eb'2.:47` makes a dotted half note E flat major chord, and `c:m` makes its relative minor, a C minor chord.
 To set the arpeggio for all subsequent notes in a pattern, use the `EN` command followed by a chord name or intervals, such as `EN4A` or `ENdom7`